bahmutov/cypress-examples/docs/recipes/selected-value.md

 ## Get selected option

-You can get the currently selected option using jQuery's [:selected selector](https://api.jquery.com/selected-selector/).
+You can get the currently selected option using the jQuery's [:selected selector](https://api.jquery.com/selected-selector/).

 <!-- fiddle Get selected option text -->